 2022 County-wide Act 167 Stormwater Management Model Ordinance

-Following the Commissioners’ adoption, Chester County submitted the adopted Model Ordinance and appendices to the Pennsylvania Department of Environmental Protection (PA DEP) for their review in accordance with the Pennsylvania Stormwater Management Act (PA Act 167).
-PA DEP reviewed the Model Ordinance and requested minor changes to improve consistency with their state-wide 2022 Stormwater Management Model Ordinance.
-Three changes were incorporated into the County-wide Model Ordinance to address PA DEP’s comments.
+Following the Commissioners’ adoption, Chester County submitted the adopted Model Ordinance and appendices to the Pennsylvania Department of Environmental Protection (PA DEP) for their final review in accordance with the Pennsylvania Stormwater Management Act (PA Act 167).
+This updated ordinance incorporates PA DEP's comments from their review of the Model Ordinance to improve consistency with their state-wide 2022 Stormwater Management Model Ordinance.
+Three primary changes were incorporated into the County-wide Model Ordinance to address PA DEP’s comments.
 PA DEP has reviewed these changes and noted that they have no further comments on the County-wide Model Ordinance.
-PA DEP will issue a final review letter upon the re-adoption of the updated ordinance.
+The re-adopted ordinance is under final review by PA DEP, who will issue a final approval letter of the updated ordinance.
 Subsections modified to address PA DEP's comments are listed below with a description of the changes made.

 - Subsection 305.A: The following text was removed from the adopted Model Ordinance: “or a minimum of one and one half (1.5)-inches of runoff from all Regulated Impervious Surfaces shall be managed.
 Whichever volume is greater shall be managed.”
 Thus, this section will remain unchanged from the 2013 Model Ordinance.